moo-the-cow/moobs-studio/README.md

 you pick yourself if you want to enable/disable the overlay so this gets promoted/spread, but I'd very much appreciate it (especially at the start of this project)

 # Changelog
-+ v1.1: updated ffmpeg and srt
++ v1: updated ffmpeg and srt
-+ v1: initial commit

 # HOWTO
 You can access the Desktop via Browser url: http://[hostip]:6080/ if you want to access another port just modify the ports in your docker-compose yaml file.